 Potential initiatives and action plans associated with strategic objectives can arise from myriad sources, including best practices employed at other institutions, alumni, community constituents, faculty, staff, students, and administrators.
-Suggestions for strategies are carefully considered by the Strategic Planning Committee.
-Key to USC Aiken's planning and implementation process is overlapping membership of the Strategic Planning Committee, the Campus Budget Committee, and the Senior Administration to ensure fiscal alignment with strategic objectives.
+Suggestions for strategies are carefully considered by an advisory committee made up of faculty and staff.
+Key to USC Aiken's planning and implementation process is overlapping membership of the Strategic Planning Committee, the Campus Budget Committee, and the Senior

+Administration to ensure fiscal alignment with strategic objectives.
 Fiscal planning and resource allocation takes place in the context of the goals and objectives of the strategic plan.
 The implementation of action plans is evaluated by the senior administration on an ongoing basis and is documented annually in a Strategic action report.